 How do you determine if it was the overload that caused a shutdown?

-Using a voltmeter, check for an open circuit across the overload.
+Do your own heat pump troubleshooting by safely using a voltmeter, check for an open circuit across the overload.
 If it is open after the mysterious shutdown, then it was the overload that shut down the compressor.

 Energize the contactor and using a voltmeter check the corresponding contact points.
 If the energized contactor should have no voltage across it (as the contact should be closed when energized).
 Many times a burned contact can be determined visually.